-The First Steps Fund provides students, staff and recent alumni with proof of concept funding of up to £250 to help them test their business idea, as well as a business mentor.
+The First Steps Fund provides students with proof of concept funding of up to £250 to help them test their business idea, as well as access to an external business mentor.
 Our business mentors provide at least 10 hours support to help you develop your business.
 In addition, our practical Wednesday workshop series provides you with the opportunity to enhance your knowledge in areas such as social media for business, branding, intellectual property and accountancy.

 Each year our entrepreneurial students are invited to enter our Grand Idea Competition and pitch their concept and business plan to our panel of expert judges who have included people such as Levi Roots (Reggae Reggae sauce) and Julian Dunkerton (co-founder SuperDry).
-Students pitch in the hope of winning at least £2,500 to invest in their business, as well as around £3,000 worth of in-kind business support prizes.
+Students pitch in the hope of winning £2,500 equity free to invest in their business.

 - Runner up, The Guardian University Awards 2016 in the Entrepreneurship category